Football Practice - 08-06-14 - Photos by Geoff Thurner, Copyright 2014.

-Joey Boese (pronounced boze-EH) enters his first season as the strength and conditioning coach for the Bulldog football team.
+Joey Boese (pronounced boze-EH) enters his fourth season as the strength and conditioning coach for the Bulldog football team.
 Boese, who played collegiately at Wisconsin, came to Fresno State after four years at Texas A&M, the last two of which were spent working with Bulldog head coach Tim DeRuyter.

-After his playing career, he served as an assistant strength and conditioning and safeties coach at Emporia State in Kansas and was a football video intern at Nebraska in 2007.
+After his playing career, he served an assistant strength and conditioning and safeties coach at Emporia State in Kansas and was a football video intern at Nebraska in 2007.

 Boese earned his bachelor's degree in communication arts from Wisconsin in December 2002, and also obtained his master of science in health, physical education and recreation from Emporia State in December 2008.
 He is a certified strength and conditioning specialist (CSCS) and a member of the National Strength and Conditioning Association (NSCA).

 He and his wife Aimee have two sons, Sam and Ben.